 - a custody warrant issuing against all your goods and assets putting them under the control of the EJO - this will mean that you can’t sell any of your belongings

-- your name being placed on the Register of Judgments which may affect your credit rating and can be accessed by the public for up to 12 years
+- your name being placed on the Register of Judgements which may affect your credit rating and can be accessed by the public for up to 12 years

-- various enforcement orders can be made which may impact on your assets and earnings - for example, seizure orders can be made to seize goods your earnings may be attached and money in your bank account may be taken - you will be summonsed to appear for examination and if you don’t attend a warrant for your arrest can be made to the police to arrest you and bring you before the office
+- various enforcement orders can be made which may impact on your assets and earnings - for example, seizure orders can be made to seize goods your earnings may be attached and money in your bank account may be taken - you will be summonsed to appear for examination and if you do not go a warrant for your arrest can be made to the police to arrest you and bring you before the office

-Notice of Intention to Enforce a Non-Money Judgment
+Notice of Intention to Enforce a Non-Money Judgement

 This means a creditor has been awarded a court order to recover land, property, or goods from you.
-They are intending to enforce the order through the Enforcement of Judgments Office.
+They are intending to enforce the order through the Enforcement of Judgements Office.